Stripe payment

 Integration with Stripe Checkout (a Stripe-hosted checkout page) enables customers to seamlessly make payments after completing product registrations or claims.
 This integration simplifies the payment

-Integrate with to collect payments seamlessly after form submissions.
+Integrate with Stripe Checkout to collect payments seamlessly after form submissions.
 This integration ensures a smooth and secure transaction experience for your customers.

 Obtain the API key from the Stripe admin dashboard.